cert-manager/website/content/docs/configuration/issuer-and-clusterissuer-resources/ca.md

 ---
 title: CA
-description: 'cert-manager configuration: CA Issuers'
+description: |
+    Learn about the CA Issuer which generates a Certificate Authority whose certificate and private key are stored inside the cluster as a Kubernetes `Secret`.
 ---

+Learn about the CA Issuer which generates a Certificate Authority whose certificate and private key are stored inside the cluster as a Kubernetes `Secret`.

+## Overview

 ⚠️ CA issuers are generally either for trying cert-manager out or else for advanced users with a good idea of how to run a PKI.
 To be used safely in production, CA issuers introduce complex planning requirements around rotation, trust store distribution and disaster recovery.

 If you're not planning to run your own PKI, use a different issuer type.

-The CA issuer represents a Certificate Authority whose certificate and private key are stored inside the cluster as a Kubernetes `Secret`.

 Certificates issued by a CA issuer will not be publicly trusted and so are unlikely to be trusted by your applications without further configuration work.
 Consider the [cert-manager/trust](../projects/trust.md)